adhd/twitter-scraper/README.md

 Twitter in 2023 is a treasure trove of unstructured natural language data.
 Many hobby programmers, researchers, and traders (among others) have written up simple scripts using libraries like `requests` and `bs4` in Python to scrape Twitter data (or alternatively using the suite of Twitter APIs -- an expensive choice better suited towards smaller hobby projects).
 Oftentimes, the speed at which tweets (and user data) can be scraped presents a barrier to tinkerers.

+Why scrape Twitter?
+Ingesting data en masse (orders of magnitude larger than what the Twitter API can provide you) can allow you to gain insights about:

+* Discussions related to a brand, products, country or city
+* Competitors and their popularity, to gain some kind of competitive edge
+* Emerging trends and attitudes about a topic
+* Sentiments towards a brand or company, to protect investments
+* Discussions related to services and community-based knowledge
+* Consumer habits to develop new products or target underdeveloped niches

+Data collected can be used:

+* To train machine learning models
+* Conduct academic research
+* Combat fake news by understanding the pattern of how misinformation spreads.

 ## Getting Started